 Mr. Dougay is well-versed in the nuances of these practices, and has the negotiation skills and diplomacy needed to guide you through your agreement.

-In many cases, parents who have separated cannot agree upon a child custody and visitation plan by themselves.
+In many cases, parents who have separated cannot agree upon a joint or sole custody and visitation plan by themselves.
 Parents often assume their conflict will require a court appearance, which is typically undesirable for both parties.
 Litigation is notorious for being costly, time-consuming, and emotionally fraught.
 Fortunately, attorneys like Mr. Dougay can assist with alternatives, in the form of mediation and arbitration.